User Guide

 - Deletes the person(s) at the specified

-. - If
+INDEX. - If

-is used, all persons in the displayed list are deleted.
+allis used, all persons in the displayed list are deleted.
 The displayed list might not be the same as the full list.
-For example, if thedelete all
+For example, if thedelete allcommand is used after afind NAMEcommand, all contacts found by thefind NAMEcommand would be deleted but not those excluded from the displayed list. - The index must be a positive integer within the size of the displayed list.

 Examples: